 Whether you plan to keep working or will soon retire, you need to take certain actions to ensure you receive the healthcare coverage at age 65 and beyond that's most appropriate for your personal situation.

-Individuals who have paid Medicare taxes during their working years are eligible for Medicare at age 65.
+If you have paid Medicare taxes during your working years, you are eligible for Medicare at age 65.
 Approximately three months before reaching age 65, you will receive a letter from the Board of Pensions with information and guidance for your Medicare enrollment options.
-Regardless of whether you are retiring, you should enroll in Medicare Part A (hospital insurance; no premium) at age 65.

 The age at which you retire and the payment option you choose affect your Pension Plan benefit.
 If you were not vested before age 65 and you are an active or disabled plan member, you are automatically vested on your 65th birthday.